 InitializeSetup demonstrates how to use

-IsDotNetDetected to check for .NET Framework 4.0 Client Profile without service packs.
+IsDotNetDetected to check for .NET Framework 4.6 without service packs.

-I’m placing this small bit of code in the public domain, so you may embed it in your own projects as you see fit.
+I’m placing this small bit of code in the public domain, so you may embed it in your own projects, modify and redistribute it as you see fit.